luca-heltai/ans-ifem/README.md

 Once the program has been compiled, it can be run by typing

-./step-feibm
+./ifem

 or

-./step-feibm parameters.prm
+./ifem parameters.prm

-in the directory step-feibm.
+in the directory ans-ifem.
 The program uses parameter files to set its runtime variables.
 The file